Plkmoi/Kalash/README.md

 # Kalash

-First Kalash to English Corpus for Data Scientists and NLP Enthusiasts.
+First Kalash Corpus for Data Scientists and NLP Enthusiasts.